TaoStarlit/English/book/writingDraft/Intensive_writing.md

 There are so many personas you can test and train before you setting up your company.

 Having said that, it is undoubted that running an own company is a exciting deed.
-For me, the main is that you can set the goals for the business yourself, which means that you feel more that you are doing and pursue the what you love.
+For me, the main is that you can set the goals for the business yourself, which means that you feel more that you are doing and pursuing the what you love.
 Rather than doing what your boss says, you have more room to be creative, which are suitable for the internet era.
-In the financial aspect, buying facility like furniture and cars via a company can have a tax wavier.
+In the financial aspect, buying facilities like furniture and cars via a company can have a tax wavier.
-In addition, you can feel more sense of achievement and responsibility because you can provide more jobs for the people.
+In addition, you can feel more sense of achievement and responsibility because you can provide more jobs for other people.
 Therefore, you will bring many benefits if you are able to run a company well.

 To sum up, there are so many important aspects that it is risky for graduates to set up a company, which is even though an excellent deed if it goes well.
 In this essay I explored the critical aspects the graduates should be aware of when running a company.
 I have also outlined the several key personalities of the originator of a company and shared some tips to self test and train.
-Nevertheless, I mentioned many exciting things when an originator can run a company well.
+Nevertheless, I mentioned it will bring many exciting things if an originator is able to run a company well.
 If graduates want to set up their business, they have to make full preparation first.